pradyothak/digital-twin-vehicle-monitoring/README.md

 - Planned: migration to a more powerful board (Jetson Nano / Pi 5), OBD-II + automotive-grade sensors, fleet-wide cloud sync, and adaptive fault thresholds

-Built as part of an academic research project at VNR Vignana Jyothi Institute of Engineering & Technology, Department of Electronics & Instrumentation Engineering.
+Built as part of a final-year major project at VNR Vignana Jyothi Institute of Engineering & Technology, Department of Electronics & Instrumentation Engineering.
+Team - Pradyotha, Harshini, Pranathi